kimatron/dive-in/TESTING.md

 **Issue:** While trying to access the GitHub repository, users encountered a "502 Bad Gateway" error.

 **Resolution:**
-- Verified GitHub repository URL and corrected any typographical errors.
+- Verified GitHub repository URL and correct any typographical errors.
 - Checked network settings and GitHub status page for outages.
 - Ensured the repository permissions were properly set.